MarkDYabut/Sourcing-from-Netlify-CMS/content/pages/about.md

-If you believe you've done your best, you got some reflection to do.
+If you believe you've done your best, you've got some reflection to do.